 Rashmika Mandanna Trashed For ‘Anti-Kannada’ Comments; Gives Rise To Boycott Dear Comrade Movement

-Not all celebrities know the art of handling the stardom.
-With the fame come immense responsibility and they are scrutinized for everything they say and do.
-Seems like the Southern Film actress Rashmika Mandanna has gotten herself involved in a controversy following a few statements he made in a recent interview.
-Reportedly, she confronted that she can't speak Kannada fluently, while she is well-verse in other South Indian languages comparatively.
+Not all celebrities are deft at handling stardom.
+With fame, comes immense responsibility and they are scrutinized for everything they say and do.
+Seems like Southern film actress Rashmika Mandanna has gotten herself involved in a controversy following a few statements she made in a recent interview.
+Reportedly, she said that she can't speak Kannada fluently while being well-versed in the other South Indian languages comparatively.
 Rashmika is now being trashed for making 'anti-Kannada' comments.
 So much so that a few have started Boycott Dear Comrade movement on social media.
 Read further for complete details.

 Here's What Happened